ctyeong/DAVIS-Ag/README.md

 }
 ```

-Forth entry (`instance_id`) in a bounding box can be used to track a particular instance of fruit.
+Forth entry (`instance_id`) in a bounding box can be used to track a particular instance of fruit, which matches that in segmentation.
 Also, `pose` represents the pose of camera that was used to take the image in the global coordinate system.

-Furthermore, each possible action is linked with another image file to simulate the action of embodied agent.
+Furthermore, each possible action is *linked* with another image file to simulate the action of embodied agent.
 You can simply use *a line of code* to simulate the mobility of agent as follows:

 ```
 next_image_name = annotation_json[image_name][action]
 ```

-By taking a chain of actions in a loop, exploration of an embodied agent can be realized as below:
+By taking a chain of actions in a loop, a simulated agent can explore the scene as below:
 ![motion_sim](figures/motion_sim2.gif)

-If the action leads to a position out of the grid or too close to a plant, "" is given.
+If the chosen action leads to a position out of the grid or too close to a plant, "" is given.
 For more details of such constraints, refer to Section III-C of [the cited paper above](#davis-ag-dataset).

 # Generation Pipeline